Using DNS over HTTPS with Pi-Hole and Cloudflared

 sudo rm ~/downloads/cloudflared-linux-amd64.deb

-Now just make the script executable and make sure the owner is root
+Now just make the script executable and make root

 sudo chmod +x /etc/cron.weekly/cloudflared-updater